mlchrzan/pairadigm/README.md

 ## Overview

 Pairadigm uses a multi-stage CGCoT prompting approach to break down complex concepts into analyzable components, then performs pairwise comparisons to rank items using the Bradley-Terry model.
 It supports multiple LLM providers (Google Gemini, OpenAI, Anthropic) and includes validation tools for comparing LLM annotations against human judgments.

+You can see a full example of the package in use in the `example.ipynb` notebook along with some dummy code below.

+## Updates for version 1.1.0 🎉

+- **Multi-LLM Support**: Annotate with multiple LLM models simultaneously for comparison
+- **Upload Human Annotations**: New `append_human_annotations()` method to add human judgments to existing analyses
+- **Enhanced Validation**:
+  - Dawid-Skene model implementation for annotator reliability estimation
+  - `dawid_skene_alt_test()` for weighted agreement testing
+  - `dawid_skene_annotator_ranking()` to rank all annotators by reliability
+  - `irr()` method for inter-rater reliability using Cohen's/Fleiss' Kappa or Krippendorff's Alpha
+- **Improved Multi-Model Workflows**: Test all LLMs at once with `test_all_llms=True` parameter
+- **Better Error Handling**: Enhanced validation and clearer error messages

 ## Features

 - **Multi-Provider LLM Support**: Works with Google Gemini, OpenAI GPT, and Anthropic Claude models
+- **Multiple LLM Annotations**: Use multiple models simultaneously for comparison and consensus
 - **Flexible Workflows**: Start with unpaired items, pre-paired data, or human-annotated comparisons
 - **CGCoT Breakdowns**: Generate concept-specific analyses using customizable prompt chains
 - **Automated Pairwise Comparison**: Parallel processing of comparisons with rate limiting
 - **Bradley-Terry Scoring**: Convert pairwise preferences into continuous scores
 - **Validation Tools**:
   - ALT test for comparing LLM vs. human annotations
+  - Dawid-Skene model for annotator reliability estimation
+  - Inter-rater reliability (Cohen's/Fleiss' Kappa, Krippendorff's Alpha)
   - Transitivity checking for consistency validation
 - **Interactive Visualizations**: Distribution plots and network graphs using Plotly
 - **Save/Load Functionality**: Persist analysis state for reproducibility